ainsleys/derivadex-api-docs/source/includes/main.md

 version  | string | Current version of the signing domain chainId | uint256 | EIP-155 chain ID

 To generate the `domain` struct hash, you must perform a series of encodings and hashings of the schema and contents of the `domain` specfication.
 You are welcome to do this however you like, but it must adhere to the standard eventually, otherwise the signature will not ultimately successfully recover.
-An example implementation is displayed on the right.
+Example Solidity and Python reference implementations are displayed on the right, but feel free to utilize whichever language, tooling, and abstractions you see fit.

 ## Message